-44 a.
+a.
 Background

-cles, which melt when ingested into airplane engines.
-This can cause temporary engine failure and 46 permanent engine damage.
-Although avoiding flying through volcanic ash reduces risk of engine 47 damage or failure, it also disrupts air traffic, resulting in substantial financial losses for the aviation industry.
-For example, the 2010 eruption of Icelandic volcano Eyjafjallajökull disrupted airspace over Europe for 13 days with over 95,000 flights grounded.
-This cost an estimated €3.3 billion in losses to the airline industry (Mazzocchi et al. 2010).
-One reason the event was so disruptive was that it occurred in the highly congested European airspace: 879 million people traveled by air in 52 the European Union in 2014 (European Commission 2016).
-The 2010 eruption was not necessarily 53 a rare event: a study of historic eruptions in Iceland over the past 1,100 years shows that volcanic eruptions occur 20-25 times every 100 years, with approximately three-quarters of these eruptions being explosive (Thordarson and Larsen 2007).
-Some of these eruptions can release much 56 more ash into the atmosphere and erupt for longer (months to years) than the 2010 Eyjafjallajökull eruption (Thordarson and Larsen 2007).
+Volcanic ash is a significant hazard to aviation.
+For example, volcanic ash contains silica particles, which melt when drawn into airplane engines.
+This can cause temporary engine failure and permanent engine damage.
+Although avoiding flying through volcanic ash reduces the risk of engine damage or failure, it also disrupts air traffic, resulting in substantial financial losses for the aviation industry.
+For example, the 2010 eruption of Icelandic volcano Eyjafjallajökull disrupted airspace over Europe for 13 days with over 95 000 flights grounded.
+This cost an estimated EUR3.3 billion in losses to the airline industry (Mazzocchi et al. 2010).
+One reason the event was so disruptive was that it occurred in the highly congested European airspace: 918 million people traveled by air in the European Union in 2014 (European Commission 2016).
+The 2010 eruption was not necessarily a rare event: a study of historic eruptions in Iceland over the past 1100 years shows that volcanic eruptions occur 20-25 times every 100 years, with approximately three-quarters of these eruptions being explosive (Thordarson and Larsen 2007).
+Some of these eruptions can release much more ash into the atmosphere and erupt for longer (months to years) than the 2010 Eyjafjallajökull eruption (Thordarson and Larsen 2007).
 Globally, volcanic eruptions occur nearly daily.
-58 The decision to fly or not during volcanic eruptions is solely the responsibility of the airline 59 operator, not the Civil Aviation Authority (CAA, Safety and Airspace Regulation Group 2014).
-However, the CAA does require a safety risk assessment to be conducted before the operator is 61 allowed to fly in airspace contaminated by volcanic ash.
-The safety risk assessment ensures that the operator has a safety management system, has a proven safety record, has the ability to evaluate volcanic ash risk, has documented procedures (such as how to avoid ash en-route), has received training in unusual circumstances and emergencies, and understands the impact of volcanic ash on